antaresproject/docs/docs/services/auth_and_acl.md

 ]);
 ```

-Each user of the system is assigned to a specific role (group) with the particular permissions.
+Each of the system's user is ascribed to a specific role (group) which is connected with particular authorizations.
-To download the list of available roles assigned to a user:
+To download the list of available roles ascribed to a user:

 ```php
 $roles = Auth::roles();
 ```

-Or:
+or:

 ```php
 $roles = auth()->roles();
 ```

-In order to check whether a user is assigned to a role (roles):
+In order to check whether a user is ascribed to a role (roles):

 ```php
 if (Auth::is(['admin', 'editor'])) {